 The role of the Judging Director is to oversee all judging operations and to see that all functions are performed smoothly and efficiently.
 The Judging Director's various duties include determining flights, tallying scores, answering judge's questions, assigning alternate judges to panels, and checking in on judging panels for completion of flights.
-Finally, the Director is also responsible for compiling tasting notes.
+The Judging Chairs run the calibration seminar that opens the judging, it offers detailed instruction, competition standards, and answers any questions judges may have.
+FINALLY, the Judging Chairs are barred from entering their own spirits.